What is an example of the salience bias?

 It is important to be able to recognise which moments will create salient elements for shoppers in order to maximise communication potential for your brand:

 If every brand looks similar, then nothing stands out.
 Take cereals boxes, all rectangular with very bright colours, etc. A white circle or dark box would really stand out in that aisle.
+It's worth investing great design to out-do your competitors.

 The more emotional your brand, the more shoppers will engage with it.
 One sure-fire way to generate emotion and exploit the salience bias is to add imagery of other people to your brand display.